asdfMaciej/kaszkowiak.org/content/blog/arduino-tuya/index.en.md

 Arduino and ESP-01 can communicate via the serial ports.
 Crossing the TX/RX pins allows the devices to transmit data to themselves.
 After user presses a button, Arduino sends accordingly mapped characters to the ESP-01 as a command, receives connection status as a result, and controls 3 LEDs to signal to the user.

 To simplify the configuration I've used my previously created Python script.
 I've adapted it to a PHP wrapper which handles the network requests.
 There's a very simple security measure in-place, as I've hardcoded a password both in the ESP-01 and PHP code.
-The wrapper runs on a [genesis13.kaszkowiak.org](https://genesis13.kaszkowiak.org) subdomain - let there be light ;)
+The wrapper runs on a {{<link href="https://genesis13.kaszkowiak.org" text="genesis13.kaszkowiak.org" rel="nofollow" target="_blank">}} subdomain - let there be light ;)

 The reason for this set-up is that modifying scenes shouldn't require a ESP-01 reflash.
 Creating an additional layer of abstraction simplifies the ESP-01 code and allows me to easily tinker by connecting to my VPS.
 It introduces an additional dependency of [kaszkowiak.org](https://kaszkowiak.org) uptime, which I consider a small price for the upsides.